openstack-charmers/openstack-bundles/stable/openstack-base/README.md

 All physical servers (not LXC containers) will also have NTP installed and configured to keep time in sync.

+## Deployment

+With a Juju controller bootstrapped on a MAAS cloud with no network spaces defined, a basic non-HA cloud can be deployed with the following command:

+    juju deploy bundle.yaml

+When network spaces exist in the MAAS cluster, it is necessary to clarify and define the network space(s) to which the charm applications will deploy.
+This can be done with an overlay bundle.
+An example overlay yaml file is provided, which most likely needs to be edited (before deployment) to represent the intended network spaces in the existing MAAS cluster.
+Example
+usage:

+juju deploy bundle.yaml --overlay openstack-base-spaces-overlay.yaml

+## Scaling

 Neutron Gateway, Nova Compute and Ceph services are designed to be horizontally scalable.

 To horizontally scale Nova Compute: